zsviczian/obsidian-excalidraw-plugin/docs/ExcalidrawScriptsEngine.md

 ## Example Excalidraw Automate Scripts

-These scripts are available as downloadable `.md` files on GitHub in [this](https://github.com/zsviczian/obsidian-excalidraw-plugin/tree/master/ea-scripts) folder.
+These scripts are available as downloadable `.md` files on GitHub in [this](https://github.com/zsviczian/obsidian-excalidraw-plugin/tree/master/ea-scripts) folder 📂.

 ### Add box around selected elements